rsvim/rfc/2-EventLoop.md

 5. For line 14-15, the editor finally starts to read from terminal input, i.e. user can interact with the editor.
 The loop uses `tokio::select!` to read from multiple streams asynchronously:
    - `crossterm::event::EventStream`: All user keyboard/mouse events are receiving through this stream.
    - Master channel receiver and Js channel receiver: Tokio's runtime is multi-threaded and requires data structures to be `Arc` to keep thread safe.
 While V8 js engine is single-threaded and all data structures are `Rc`, which are non-thread safe.
 Thus rsvim introduces these 2 channels to send data to each other.
+6. For line 16, once the event is been processed, and the editor renders the internal data changes to TUI.

 As you can see, actually it is still "input" => "calculation" => "output" process.